A. The restoration of the land and of the people.

 Then the lame shall leap like a deer,

 a.
 Then the eyes of the blind shall be opened: When God’s salvation comes, miraculous power comes with it.
 It is a miracle for the blind to see, for the deaf to hear, for the lame to run, and for the mute to speak.
 But when He will come and save you, He does it with miraculous power.

 b.
-Shall be opened: When John the Baptist was in prison, he became discouraged, and to wonder if Jesus really was the Messiah he had proclaimed Him to be.
+Shall be opened: When John the Baptist was in prison, he became discouraged, and began to wonder if Jesus really was the Messiah he had proclaimed Him to be.
 When John’s disciples brought this question to Jesus, He replied: Go and tell John the things which you hear and see: The blind see and the lame walk; the lepers are cleansed and the deaf hear; the dead are raised up and the poor have the gospel preached to them.
 And blessed is he who is not offended because of Me.
 (Matthew 11:4-6).
-If Jesus didn’t use the exact words of Isaiah 35, he certainly used the idea.
-Jesus, the Messiah, had come to bring God’s salvation, and that would be accompanied with miraculous power.
+If Jesus didn’t use the exact words of Isaiah 35, He certainly used the idea.
+Jesus, the Messiah, had come to bring God’s salvation, and that would be accompanied by miraculous power.

 4. (6b-7) Abundance replaces lack.